openkfw/TruBudget/docs/operation-administration/security.md

 ### What are the constraints or requirements for deploying the TruBudget Multichain Blockchain: network interconnection technology between nodes, speed, bandwidth, platforms (Windows, Linux, MacOS), resources (Processor, memory, hard disk space)?

-The requirements can be found in the [installation guide](./installation/create-new-network/bare-metal.md).
+The requirements can be found in the [minimum requirements](../developer/load-tests.md#minimum-requirements).

 ### What is the maximum number of nodes that TruBudget can support?